How to make it through your dog’s surgery recovery —tips for surviving the post-op time.

 However, there is a good chance your dog won’t like it at all.
 Have your veterinarian show you how to do the exercise properly.
 I recommend you consider muzzling your dog for the exercise (a simple cloth muzzle works fine).

 Don’t use force.
 If the joint is too painful to do the exercise, consult your veterinarian about pain management.

 Bringing it home

 Follow your dog’s post-op schedule religiously.
-The better you do with that, the better and faster will your dog recover.
+The better you do with that; the better and faster your dog will recover.

 Figure out ways of entertaining your dog during his restricted exercise period.
 Try some clicker training.
 Get a lot of yummy chew toys.
 You can even try some dog companion videos, such as the ones by Stanley Coren.